 In 1994, Antigua and Barbuda passed a gambling licence law which marked the start of the online gambling industry.
 A year later Microgaming introduced software for online casinos and, with the explosion of the Internet, the gambling industry would never be the same again.
 At the end of that decade bookmakers appeared on the Internet and this allowed people to place bets from anywhere, at any time.
 In 1996 there were only 15 gambling websites: today it’s a multi-billion dollar industry.

 Part of the appeal of online betting is that beginners have step-by-step guides on how to place bets and they’re offered lucrative incentives and welcome bonuses for signing up, while regular patrons are rewarded for their loyalty.
-Websites like Casino Mate and River Nile Casino offer a variety of games, banking services and boast independently audited safety certification.
+Websites like Casino Mate and best online casinos that payout offer a variety of games, banking services and boast independently audited safety certification.
 Classic sports are the most common online bets today but you can place a wager on just about anything from celebrity weddings and divorces to guessing who a country’s next president is going to be.